GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab13-exercise/README.md

 3.1	In this exercise you will implement the Processing Fee Event Container. <br />

 Expand BillBuddy_Space <br />
-Open com.c123.billbuddy.events.ProcessingFeeEventContainer
+Open com.gs.billbuddy.events.ProcessingFeeEventContainer

 3.2	Open pu.xml <br />
 a.
 Add @Polling and @Notify annotations support in the pu.xml file <br />
-3.3	Open com.c123.billbuddy.events.ProcessingFeeEventContainer <br />
+3.3	Open com.gs.billbuddy.events.ProcessingFeeEventContainer <br />
 a.
 Add Event Container annotation.
     Which one should be added Polling or Notify container?
 Why? <br />
 b.
 Implement the Event Template (See TODO comments for more information). <br />